realpython/codetiming/CONTRIBUTING.md

 - Unit testing using [`pytest`](https://docs.pytest.org/).
 You can run your tests and see a coverage report as follows:

     ```console
-    $ pytest --cov=codetiming --cov-report=term-missing
+    $ python -m pytest --cov=codetiming --cov-report=term-missing
     ```

-- Code issues are checked with the [flake8]() linter.
+- Code issues are checked with the [flake8](https://flake8.pycqa.org/) linter.
 You can run flake8 manually as follows:

     ```console
     $ python -m flake8 codetiming/ tests/